Category: Research

 Mapping Access to Pharmacies in Ontario, Canada

+This research uses an ArcGIS StoryMap with the Canadian Accessibility and Remoteness Index (CARI+) to measure access to pharmacies in Ontario via travel time and distance.
 What is it and why are we doing it?
 This project measures and maps access to community pharmacies across Ontario.
-The goal of this project is to better understand how geography shapes people’s ability to reach pharmaceutical services.
-Pharmacies are often the most accessible point of contact within the healthcare system; this is especially critical as many Canadians do…
+The goal of this project is to better understand how geography shapes…

 -